RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 - Set `Rel` from `[Relations]` attribute on the parent HTO's embedded entity property
 - Handle single (`IEmbeddedEntity<T>`) and collection (`List<IEmbeddedEntity<T>>`) embedded entities
 - Handle nullable single embedded entities (omit when null)
+-  DO NOT Deduplicate as thw SirenCOnverter does (if multiple embedded entities share the same `[Relations]`, they are all included)
+- Make sure the source genrator also detects and raises the same errors as SirenConverter
 - Verify tests: single embedded, collection, nullable, nested embedded entities, unresolved → linked sub-entity, external object reference

 #### Step 6.5: SirenMapperOptions DI wiring
 - `SirenMapperOptions` class already created in Step 6.1
-- Add `WriteNullProperties` option (default `true`, matching `HypermediaConverterConfiguration.WriteNullProperties`) — controls whether null property values are included in the Siren JSON output.
+- evaluate: is this needed since user is in control of serializer: Add `WriteNullProperties` option (default `true`, matching `HypermediaConverterConfiguration.WriteNullProperties`) — controls whether null property values are included in the Siren JSON output.
 Maps to `JsonSerializerOptions.DefaultIgnoreCondition` at serialization time.
 - Wire through DI: `AddHypermediaSirenMapper(Action<SirenMapperOptions>?)` or resolve from `IServiceProvider`
 - Generated `ToSiren()` falls back to default options when `null` is passed
 - Verify tests: `AutoSelfLink = false` omits self link, `WriteNullProperties = false` omits nulls, defaults include both